Jesse-0x/Jesse-0x.github.io/source/_posts/A-node-program-using-express.md

 var express = require('express');
 ```

 Call express, at this moment it is a function.
-When it was called with out parameter, it will returns a express, and gives it to `app`.
+When it is called without a parameter, it will return an express, and give it to the `app`.

 ```js
 var app = express();
 ```

-Basiclly every time use `app.*` equals to use `express`.
+Basically every time I use `app.*` equals using `express`.

 </br>

-Now this `app` include many method, including `get`, `post`, `put`/`patch`, `delete`.
+Now this `app` includes many methods, including `get`, `post`, `put`/`patch`, `delete`.
 Now using `get` method, point out `/` and give a `handler` function

-this handler will receive req and res this two object, they are the request for `request` & `response`.
-And this request will include all the information send out by the browser, such as `query`,` body` and `headers`.
+this handler will receive req and res these two objects, they are the request for `request` & `response`.
+And this request will include all the information sent out by the browser, such as `query`,` body` and `headers`.
 They all can be get from `req` object

 </br>

-For res object, we don't read message from it, but we use it to output information toward browser.
+For res objects, we don't read messages from it, but we use it to output information toward the browser..
 For example, header information.
-E.g using `#send` method, send a string to broswer
+E.g using `#send` method, send a string to browser

 ```js
 app.get('/', function (req, res) {